ckeditor/ckeditor5/docs/getting-started/quick-start.md

 If you prefer to use global variables instead of ES modules, you can use the UMD build from CDN.

-Start by adding a link to editor style sheet.
+Start by adding a link to the editor style sheet.
 It contains all styles for the editor's UI and content.
 Refer to the {@link getting-started/setup/css#styling-the-published-content content styles} guide for more information.

 ```html
 <link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />